 Ollie’s veterinarian, Dr. Duffy Jones, says pets provide much-needed comfort and companionship to people of all ages, especially seniors.
 “The value that animals bring to people is amazing,” he says.
 “I’ve seen older pet owners who are struggling financially choose not feed themselves so they can feed their animals.
 Their pet is the reason they get up in the morning.”

-But when aging pet owners find themselves unable to care for their animals, surrendering the pet is often the best course of action.
-“Most owners understand they’re sick and their pet needs more care than they’re able to provide,” Dr. Jones says.
+But when aging pet owners like Cutler find themselves unable to care for their animals, rehoming is often the best course of action.
+“Most owners understand they’re sick and their pet needs more care than they’re able to provide,” Jones says.
 “They want to make a plan for their pets; It’s a real source of comfort.”

 Senior Pet Owners Must Plan for the Unexpected

-Dr. Jones encourages all pet owners to devise a succession plan for their animals as early as possible.
-Having a “plan b” in place before the pet owner becomes too ill, needs to move to a care facility or passes away will offer invaluable peace of mind for the owner and added security for their pet.
-He offers the following tips for creating a contingency plan for a loving animal:
+Jones encourages all pet owners to devise a succession plan for their animals long before one is needed.
+Having a “plan b” in place will give owners invaluable peace of mind and provide added security for their animal(s).

-Dr. Jones says euthanizing a pet should be the last resort.
-“Some older people think that putting a pet down is best because the animal is so bonded to their owner,” he says.
+Jones points out that euthanizing a pet should be the absolute last resort.
+“Some older people think that putting a pet down is best because the animal is so bonded to their owner,” he admits.
 “We usually try to talk them out of it, explain that there are so many other options and then we work with the owner to rehome their pet(s).”

 When Is It Time to Rehome a Senior’s Pet?

-With so much research touting the physical and mental benefits that animals provide to humans, Dr. Jones advises that older people keep their pets for as long as possible.
+With so much research touting the physical and mental benefits of pet ownership, Jones advises that older people keep their pets for as long as possible.
 Unfortunately, though, circumstances do change.
-If either the pet or their elderly owner is living in a neglectful situation or experiencing a reduced quality of life, then it is time to explore alternative options.
+If a pet or their elderly owner is living in a neglectful situation or experiencing a reduced quality of life, then it is time to explore alternative options.
 It can be difficult to balance the health, safety and happiness of both the senior and their pet, but it must be done.

-Dr. Jones sympathizes with family members who don’t know what to do about their aging loved ones and their furry friends.
+Jones sympathizes with family caregivers who don’t know what to do with their elderly parents’ pets—an all-too-common scenario.
 “For caregivers, the thought of taking care of a person and their pet can be overwhelming,” he notes.
 “Sometimes older people haven’t trained their pets well, which can amount to behavioral problems and unsanitary conditions.
 But what people don’t see is that these animals mean so much to their owners.
 Separation often causes physical and emotional decline in both parties.”

 Balance What Is Best for the Senior and Their Pet

 Markovich has no regrets about adopting Ollie.
-She tried to make the transition as smooth as possible for both pet and owner.
+She tried to make the transition as smooth as possible for him and his former owner.
 Cutler now receives the care and assistance he requires while Ollie gets the love and stimulation that dogs thrive on.
 Markovich inherited Ollie’s food and water dishes from Cutler and even places them in the same spot in her apartment at the senior housing community.
-The twosome goes for daily walks and Markovich hopes that she’s kept Ollie trained to Cutler’s standards.
+They take daily walks together and Markovich hopes she has kept Ollie trained to Cutler’s standards.

 Every month, Cutler gets to see his favorite companion when Markovich brings Ollie for a pet therapy visit at the assisted living community.
 “When he comes to see me, he’s overjoyed,” says Cutler.
 “When Nancy is ready to leave, he goes to her side to let me know he was happy to see me, but he is leaving with Nancy.
 I feel sad about that, but also happy that I was able to find a good home for him.”